Curatorial

 Close/d.
 Artistic Explorations in Neighbouring Environments

-The outdoor exhibition CLOSE/D around Kunst Haus Wien takes a broadening look at the environment and the world around us and encounters it in a neighbourly way: twelve artistic positions are assembled in public space that open up diverse ecological perspectives on the present and the future.
+The outdoor exhibition CLOSE/D takes a broadening look at the environment and the world around us and encounters it in a neighbourly way: twelve artistic positions are assembled in public space that open up diverse ecological perspectives on the present and the future.

 We Love Our Customers – Stefanie Moshammer